 The Trial Copilot system operates on tablets and laptops, providing discrete assistance without disrupting courtroom proceedings.
 The AI understands legal context and provides relevant information within seconds.

-Live search capabilities have transformed trial preparation and execution.
-Attorneys can search case law, statutes, and regulations using natural language queries while maintaining focus on proceedings.
+Live search capabilities allow attorneys to search case law, statutes, and regulations using natural language queries while maintaining focus on proceedings.

-The platform's objection assistant analyzes testimony in real-time and suggests appropriate objections based on evidence rules and procedural requirements.
-This feature particularly benefits junior attorneys and complex proceedings.
+The objection assistant analyzes testimony in real-time and suggests appropriate objections based on evidence rules and procedural requirements.

-Archie AI represents the future of integrated legal practice management by embedding AI directly into case management workflows.
+Archie AI represents integrated legal practice management by embedding AI directly into case management workflows.
 Operating within Smokeball's platform, Archie provides matter-aware assistance without compromising client confidentiality.

 Matter-aware capabilities include: